One Expat’s Favorite Thing to do in the Little Desert Country of Qatar

 As we head out of the port every boat passing by is full of Arab guys.
 They call out greetings and wave.
 I momentarily lift a hand off the paddle in order to wave back.
 We head into the open sea, angling up the coast of the Pearl.

 Young men on jet skis zoom past us and two coast guard boats circle the area of slate-colored water ahead of us.
 The water is churned up from jet skis, boats, and the wind.
 We paddle over crazy swells that come at all angles.
 The wind shifts and picks up and it takes us much longer than usual to get to the no-name crescent of beach rimmed by mansions-in-progress.

-The sun disappears particularly quickly in Qatar and as we sit on the beach resting, a blanket of dark sky suddenly drops over the water.
+The sun disappears particularly quickly in Qatar and as we sit on the beach resting, a blanket of the dark sky suddenly drops over the water.
 The air is warm and the wind is cooling.
 We don’t want to leave.

 “Let’s swim!”
-I say
+I say.

 “Yes, I was just thinking that.”
 Tara agrees.